 One of DC’s Most Unique Museums

 The cool factor of this former FBI hideout has definitely been noticed – it has been featured on The Travel Channel’s show Mega Mansions, and was recently deemed a “Hidden Gem” by Washingtonian Magazine.
 The O Street Museum in The Mansion on O Street boasts more than 70 secret doors and 100 rooms full of paintings, sculptures, memorabilia – all for sale.

 The Fine Print

-About O Street Museum
+About O Museum in the Mansion

 - Notable residents: Edward's brother, James "Champ" Clark, Speaker of the House under Teddy Roosevelt; clandestine FBI personnel under then-agency-head J. Edgar Hoover; Mrs. Rosa Parks; and "America’s Black Forum," one of the nation's longest running syndicated television series.

 - Featured on: The Travel Channel's show Mega Mansions; "Hidden Gem" by Washingtonian Magazine, and named The Coolest Place To Stay in DC by Booking.com.